 How to Start Walking for Weight Loss

 When you have some extra weight that you would like to lose and are not very active, there is a simple way to start losing the pounds.
-This method to help you lose weight does not require any monthly gym memberships, a large financial commitment, and can even be accomplished by getting the whole family involved.
+This method to help you lose weight does not require any monthly gym memberships, buying a new treadmill, a large financial commitment, and can even be accomplished by getting the whole family involved.
 The following 10 simple steps will help you Start Walking for Weight Loss and take control of you health goals.

 10 Steps to Start Walking for Weight Loss